 Ingredients You’ll Need

-- Beef broth: Provides rich, savory moisture that cooks the macaroni perfectly.
+- 2 cups (475 ml) beef broth: Provides a rich, savory liquid that cooks the macaroni perfectly.

-- Grated Parmesan cheese: Adds a sharp, nutty finish on top.
+- 1/4 cup (25 g) grated Parmesan cheese: Adds a sharp, nutty finish when sprinkled on top.

 How to Make One-Skillet Cheesy Beef and Macaroni Recipe